ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-28-driving-into-the-sahara.md

 ![Little sandstorm](/assets/images/IMG_1738.jpg)

 I passed a lot of nice places but I had to realize that I couldn't rely on area-wide 3G/4G network coverage anymore.
 Was it a bad idea to drive into the desert without taking a vacation?
-Like a traveler dying with thirst, I was looking for the next oasis.
+Like a traveler thirsty, I was looking for the next oasis.
 Oasis meant water.
 Water meant people.
 People meant villages and villages hopefully meant a radio mast. :pray:

 The connectivity slightly improved when I followed a power line.